vaibhavbombe/vaibhavbombe/readme.md

 - 💼 Software Development Engineer, currently leading a dev team at **Datadynamx Pvt Ltd.**
 - 🛠️ I build full-stack products end-to-end — from database to UI
 - 🤖 Currently diving deep into **AI/ML**, always experimenting with something new
-- 🌍 Available for **freelance & contract work** — reach out if you have something interesting to build
+- 🌍 Available for **contract & collaborative work** — reach out if you have something interesting to build
 - ⚡ Fast learner, comfortable jumping into new stacks and tools
 - 📫 vaibhavbombe2017@gmail.com | [LinkedIn](https://linkedin.com/in/vabby13)